-All ASO warriors know that one of the most challenging parts in ASO is finding the right keywords to target.
+All ASO warriors know that one of the most challenging parts of App Store Optimization is finding the right keywords to target.
 Countless brainstorming sessions will help you come up with the most related keywords.
-But how to discover the least competitive ones that are both related to your app and users actually search for?
-MobileAction’s ASO Intelligence is the best answer to that question, and we make sure that the answer never changes with frequent updates.

 Starting From Category Rankings

 Suppose that you are an ASO Manager for a meditation app such as Relax Melodies: Sleep Sounds by Ipnos.
-Your close competitors would be some formidable apps such as Headspace, Calm, and Sleep.
+Your close competitors would be some formidable apps such as Headspace and Calm.
 Historical category rankings of these apps in the U.S. are as follows:

 Spying on Competitors

-In Keyword Spy feature, we reveal a selected competitor’s keywords through 6 sources:
+In the Keyword Spy feature, we reveal a selected competitor’s keywords through 6 sources:

 - App Metadata: The keywords from an app’s title, subtitle, and description.